-- Combined OpenMP Fortran/C/C++ standard (2.5) released in May 2005.

-- no new features, but extensive rewriting and clarification

-- Version 3.0 released in May 2008

-- new features, including tasks, better support for loop parallelism and nested parallelism

-- Version 3.1 released in June 2011

-- corrections and some minor new features

-- most current compilers support this

-- Version 4.0 released in July 2013

-- accelerator offloading, thread affinity, more task support,...

-- now in most implementations

-- Version 4.5 released November 2015

-- corrections and a few new features

-- no full implementations yet?
+- OpenMP C/C++ standard released October 1998.
+Major revision (2.0) in March 2002. - Combined OpenMP Fortran/C/C++ standard (2.5) released in May 2005. - no new features, but extensive rewriting and clarification - Version 3.0 released in May 2008 - new features, including tasks, better support for loop parallelism and nested parallelism - only recently available in some compilers - Version 3.1 released in June 2011 - corrections and some minor new features www.openmp.org